Cypher-Laboratory/nebula-vote/README.md

 - Run `yarn start` to start the bot in production mode.

 Don't forget to invite the bot in your discord server using the following link: `https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot&permissions=8`

+> To deploy the bot commands on discord, run `ts-node src/deploy-commands.ts`.